-This drug is so helpful, that the U.S. Surgeon General has advised the following groups to use naloxone and keep it within reach:
+Naloxone is so helpful that the U.S. Surgeon General has recommended that the following groups use the drug and keep it within reach to prevent overdose deaths:

-- Individuals using illicit opioids, such as heroin or fentanyl
+- People using illicit opioids, such as heroin or fentanyl

-- Family and friends of people who have an opioid use disorder
+- Family members and friends of people who have an opioid use disorder

 - Community members who encounter people at risk for opioid overdose